 - Insane Troll Logic: She still thinks like a Killik in Legacy of the Force, so this comes into play a lot.

-- Killed Off for Real: By Jag in Fury.
+- Killed Off for Real: Jag breaks her neck in Fury.

 - Laser Blade: Used a silver bladed lightsaber as her original weapon.
 Luke took it from after she fell to the Dark Side, and she crafted a new one that had a blade that was so blue that it looked black.